Improving Health On Multiple Levels

 I have also found another positive side effect of rebounding… I have improved my pelvic floor!
 Since having my daughter seven years ago, my pelvic floor has not been totally reliable.
 Anything to active or bouncy has left me running for the toilet on more than one occasion!
 I tried pelvic floor exercises for years with no improvement.
 I suspected that I might need to get something more serious done (surgery, perhaps) if this deteriorated further.

-Sustaining The Habit of Rebounding
+Sustaining The Habit Of Rebounding

 I have found certain tweaks have made it easier for me to sustain the habit of rebounding.
 Firstly, I make sure that I do it straight after my walk, first thing in the morning, whenever possible.
 When I’ve left it for later in the day, my motivation for it seems to evaporate.
 I have also found that have something to occupy me, such as someone to talk to or a good bit of music, keep me having fun so that the time passes quickly.